 Surgical Advances

-surgical techniques.
-Like buying a car, next year's
+advances in SRS/GCS surgical techniques.
+Like buying a car, next

 The focus for new procedures has moved to the internal organs, in particular creating a vagina that doesn't require frequent dilation in order to achieve and then maintain depth.
 Another change is the pain resulting from the surgery.
 Ask any transwoman who had SRS before 2000 about her experience and she will recall in vivid detail the extreme pain she suffered in the week after surgery.
 Twenty years later some patients are more likely to discuss their desperate need for a shower!

-Unlike men, a post-SRS transwomen faces the risk of cancer in her neo-vaginal tissues.
-The risk is greatly raised if the cells lining a neo-vagina slowly alter in type to that of a normal female vagina (technically a nonkeratinizing mucosal type squamous epithelium) - including normal vaginal PH levels, complete loss of hair, complete loss of pigment, complete loss of sweat glands, and normal vaginal epithelial glycogen levels.
-Medical evidence is still inconclusive as to extent to which the vagina of a transwomen after a penile or scrotal inversion takes on the characteristics of a "natural" vagina.
-For example, some medical studies conclude that no significant changes in cell type actually occurs, but in practice clinics can't distinguish the smear test of a transwoman 10-20 years after SRS from that of a natal woman.
+Unlike men, a post-SRS transwoman faces the risk of cancer in her neo-vaginal tissues.
+This risk is greatly raised as the cells lining a neo-vagina slowly alter in type to that of a normal female vagina (technically a nonkeratinizing mucosal type squamous epithelium) - including normal vaginal PH levels, complete loss of hair, complete loss of pigment, complete loss of sweat glands, and normal vaginal epithelial glycogen levels.
+Medical evidence is still inconclusive as to extent to which the neovagina of a post-SRS/GCS transwomen takes on the characteristics of a "natural" female vagina.
+Whilst some medical studies have concluded that no significant changes in cell type actually occurs, clinics neverthless find that the cervical smear test of a transwoman 10-20 years after SRS is often indistinguishable from that of a natal woman.
 Overall, the risk of cancer in the neo-vagina tissues of a post-SRS woman is probably very low.
 Nevertheless, having smear tests every 3-5 years should be considered as a pre-caution - particularly if there is a family history of cancer.

 Cervical Cancer